Join us for a special screening and panel discussion

 One in three women globally will experience gender based violence.
 UNMUTED: CHILD BRIDES follows the stories of girls impacted by child marriage in India and the United States of America whilst presenting the global movement fighting to end it through education, legal reform, and grassroots advocacy.

-This exclusive screening will be followed by a discussion with American author, journalist, filmmaker and anchor for MSNBC and NBC News Richard Lui, and the film’s director and founder of nonprofit Unchained at Last, Fraidy Reiss.
+Following the screening, a panel discussion will connect the episode’s stories to ongoing advocacy, policy, and community-based efforts aimed at eliminating child marriage in the U.S. Our panel this evening includes American author, journalist, filmmaker and anchor for MSNBC and NBC News Richard Lui, the film’s director Dena Hysell-Cornejo, and the founder of nonprofit Unchained at Last, Fraidy Reiss.

 Fraidy Reiss